jonathanmcdermid/Embedded-Maze-Solver/README.md

 #Razor_Atmel
-An IAR project comprising of the source code for the Engenucis Razor Atmel development boards.
+An IAR project comprising of the source code for the Engenuics Razor Atmel development boards.